Postsecondary Child Care Grant

 Note: Schools can request additional documentation when processing child care grant applications.
 Students must submit any documentation requested.
 Students must also report any changes in child care arrangements (provider, hours, or rates) to the financial aid office within 10 days to keep awards accurate and avoid cancellation or denial once their application is submitted.

-Eligible institutions are all public postsecondary schools and private, baccalaureate degree granting colleges and universities located in Minnesota, or nonprofit, two-year vocational schools granting associate degrees.
+Eligible institutions are all public postsecondary schools and private, baccalaureate degree granting colleges and universities located in Minnesota, or nonprofit, two-year vocational schools granting associate degrees that have opted into participating in the Postsecondary Child Care Grant Program.

 Interested students should complete the Postsecondary Child Care Grant application below.
 Students also must complete either the FAFSA or the MN Dream Act application.